PCA Reduced Gaussian Mixture Models with Applications in Superresolution: Introduction

 In literature, there exist several approaches to tackle superresolution by GMMs.
 Zoran and Weiss \cite{ZW2011} proposed to use the negative log-likelihood function of a GMM as regularizer of the inverse problem by estimating the high resolution image $x_H$ given the low resolution one $x_L$ by solving

 where $p$ is the probability density function of the GMM and $(x_{H,i})_{i\in I}$ are the patches in $x_H$.
 For a special choice of $\lambda$, the solution of this problem can be interpreted as the maximum a postiori (MAP) estimator of $x_H$ under the prior assumption that the distribution of the patches in $x_H$ are given by the GMM.
 This method is called expected patch log likelihood (EPLL) and it can be applied for several inverse problems.
 Various accelerations and an efficient implementation of EPLL were developed in \cite{PDDN2019}.
 However, EPLL requires that the operator $A$ is known, which is usually not the case for the superresolution task.
 Therefore, we prefer the alternative approach of Sandeep and Jacob \cite{SJ2016}, which does not require any knowledge about the operator $A$.
 While for EPLL the GMM describes only the distribution of the patches from the high resolution image, here the idea is to use a joint GMM, which describes the distribution of pairs of high and low resolution patches.
 Having learned a joint GMM, each high resolution patch is estimated separately from the low resolution patch and the joint GMM using the minimal mean squared error estimator.
+For a more detailed description of the method proposed by Sandeep and Jacob \cite{SJ2016}, we refer to Section \ref{sec:super}.